Master of Science in Technology

 The applicant may be asked to provide the Admissions Committee with supplementary documents for the interview - such as publications, course certificates or CV to prove the academic activity.

-To possibly get admitted, you have to get a minimum of 10/20 points for the interview.
+To possibly get admitted, you must score a minimum of 10/20 points for the interview.

 If not having been invited to an interview, you cannot get admitted either.

-- The interview will be done as a video interview while the system being available for the invited applicants between February 21-26, 2020.
+- The interview will be done as a video interview.